Get insider access

 3. Best Budget TV Under $1,000

-If you're on a tighter budget or want something even bigger than the 55 or 65-inch Hisense U8/U8K, check out the Hisense U6K instead, which is available up to 75 inches for well under $1,000.
-As it's a budget TV, its overall picture quality isn't as good as its higher-end sibling because there's more blooming around bright objects, but it's still a good TV that displays deep blacks in dark rooms.
-It also gets bright enough to fight glare if you want to use it in a bright room and has decent reflection handling.
-It's bright enough in HDR for a pleasant viewing experience, and just like the more expensive Hisense, it supports both HDR10+ and Dolby Vision HDR, although it doesn't support advanced DTS audio formats.
+If you're on a tighter budget or want something even bigger than the 55- or 65-inch Hisense U8/U8N, check out the Hisense U6/U6N instead, which is the best 75-inch TV under $1,000.
+As it's a budget TV, its overall picture quality isn't as good, but it's still a good TV that displays deep blacks in dark rooms.
+It also gets bright enough and has decent enough reflection handling to fight glare if you want to use it in a bright room.
+It displays a wide range of colors for a pleasant viewing experience, and just like the more expensive Hisense, it supports HDR10+, Dolby Vision, and advanced DTS audio formats.

 See our review